 FPV plant normally has a floating platform where the PV modules are placed and offer buoyancy needed for the system to float on its own; the mooring system which holds the floating platform in place by minimizing lateral movement and ensuring the system is able to withstand the variability in the water level (Oliveira-Pinto & Stokkermans, 2020), inverters which are either placed on land or on top of floaters and an under-water electricity cable.
-Figure 5 shows main components of an FPV system.
+Error!
+Reference source not found.shows main components of an FPV system.